pritibiyani/movie_rental/Notes/refactoring-steps.md

 - ```Refactoring changes the programs in small steps, so if you make a mistake, it is easy to find where the bug is.```
 - Extract temp variables and create getTotalAmount method
 - The next part would be be looking at how the charge is being calculated in `Rental`.
 Again its relying on `MOVIE_TYPE`, so that's a smell.
+- If look at `Movie` class, get charge calculates movie depending on Movie Type.
+This is very well chance of thinking as Inheritance, but we could delegate this responsibility to something else.

 ##### Moving the Amount Calculation